 The art program is designed to develop in the student a sense of community; that is, sharing materials, working together, and respecting others and their work.
-It will not be restricted to the classroom but will be taught in its application to the legacy of man, to the contemporary environment, and to future career opportunities.
-Art is a required course of study for all 6th and 8th grade students.
+It will not be restricted to the classroom but will be taught in its application to the legacy of humankind, to the contemporary environment, and to future career opportunities.
+Art is a required course of study for all 6th grade students.
+7th and 8th grade students are able to select art as an elective.